Date Released: May 19, 2017 (May 12, 2017 – UK)

 Alien Covenant Rating

 Ridley Scott confirmed in January 2016 that Alien Covenant will be aiming for a ‘Hard R’ rating.
 Prometheus was also R-Rated though it was a very tame R Rating compared to other Alien movies.
-In April 2017, Alien Covenant was officially given a R rating.
+In April 2017, Alien Covenant was officially given a R rating and later rated a 15 in the UK.

 Alien Covenant Production Stills